taskcluster/taskgraph/docs/concepts/kind.rst

       - taskgraph.transforms.cached_tasks:transforms
       - taskgraph.transforms.task:transforms

-  jobs:
+  tasks:
-      android-build:  <-- this android-build image job (or task) is dependent on the the base image below, and will be referenced in a build kind.
+      android-build:  <-- this android-build image task is dependent on the the base image below, and will be referenced in a build kind.
           symbol: I(agb)
           parent: base
       base: